etnlbck/nodeschool-tessel/README.md

-There's a .env.sample file that gets automatically generated after your run ```npm install``` Be sure to change out the key values with your own.
+There's a .env.sample file that gets automatically generated after your run ```npm install``` Be sure to change out the key values with your own and change .env.sample to .env